 Financial Aid for High School Students

-While many people hate the paperwork involved, you really should file a FAFSA even if you don’t think you’re eligible for federal assistance.
-Why?
-Because the FAFSA is used by many non-government aid programs in order to determine your eligibility for the scholarships, loans, and other programs they offer.
-Of course, the FAFSA is also used to find out if you qualify for federal loans.
-Because of this, completing the FAFSA gives you two big advantages.
-First, you may be eligible for non-federal aid.
-And second, even if you don’t want a loan now, the paperwork is done in case you change your mind.
+- The FAFSA is used as your application for federal student loans.
+Because of this, completing the FAFSA gives you two big advantages: you may be eligible for non-federal aid, and even if you don't want a loan now, the paperwork is already done in case you change your mind.

 It will be easier to fill out the FAFSA if you have these items handy:

 - Your Social Security card and driver’s license

 - Your W-2 Forms or other records of earned-income (and your spouse’s, if you are married) federal income tax return.